 Fourth, I’m fairly certain that they’re part of a larger PBN (Private Blog Network).
 This may be over your heard, but if you want to learn more, then read on.

-Google’s #1 priority is to provide you with good, trustworthy content, and it has a number of ways to do this.
+Google’s #1 priority is to provide you with good, trustworthy, and high quality content, and it has a number of ways to do this.

 One way that Google tries to do this, is by looking at how many “backlinks” a website has.

 In other words, if a website has a lot of big, popular websites like “Men’s Health” or “NBC News” linking to it, Google views that site as more trustworthy and reliable.

 After all, big name websites wouldn’t link to scam blogs… but that’s where PBN’s come in.

 A lot of these scammy websites have terrible content, and no trustworthiness, so what they’ll do is create a “PBN” to temporarily hack their search results.